jonnypeace/bashscripts/mount_service/README.md

 sudo systemctl status mount_3tb.service --lines=17
 ~~~

 Note: it will say inactive dead, because it only runs at boot.
+I've run the service as jonny, but an easy way to supporess the sudo messages
+will be if you run the service as root, and remove sudo commands from the mountNFS script.
 ~~~
 jonny@server:~ $ sudo systemctl status mount_3tb.service --lines=17
 ● mount_3tb.service - Mount 3tb drives